 The USDG comprises the old infrastructure component of the existing housing subsidy, plus the former Municipal Infrastructure Grant (MIG) to the City, as well as an additional national fund allocation.
-It represents a fundamental shift in the total integrated housing funding instrument package, and may be utilised for, inter alia, land acquisition, bulk infrastructure provision, informal settlement upgrades, reticulation services for integrated housing developments, and project packaging.
+It represents a fundamental shift in the total integrated housing funding instrument package, and may be utilised, inter alia, for land acquisition, bulk infrastructure provision, informal settlement upgrades, reticulation services for integrated housing developments, and project packaging.

 Housing project services are assessed on the basis of key national housing programmes (such as the IRDP and UISP), and top structures are funded by the HSDG.
-Application of this grant ensures improved human settlements development planning and coordination across the City, because the USDG serves to:
+Application of this grant ensures improved human settlements development planning and co-ordination across the City, because the USDG serves to:

-- firmly establish the City's key roles and responsibilities; - provide revised bulk infrastructure funding programmes and mechanisms; - provide flexible infrastructure funding, comprising all infrastructure needs; and - provide project funding based on project cost and not a fixed quantum.
+• firmly establish the City's key roles and responsibilities;

+- provide revised bulk infrastructure funding programmes and mechanisms; - provide flexible infrastructure funding, comprising all infrastructure needs; and - provide project funding based on project cost and not a fixed quantum.

-The potential offered by the USDG in enabling the City to deliver integrated human settlements in a way that adds value to communities and addresses poverty is demonstrated by Table 9.1 below, which reflects the diversity of infrastructure development projects that have harnessed the funding available through this vital grant.
+The potential offered by the USDG in enabling the City to deliver integrated human settlements in a way that adds value to communities and addresses poverty is demonstrated by Table 1.9 below, which reflects the diversity of infrastructure development projects that have harnessed the funding available through this vital grant.
+The role of managing the USDG is performed by the City's National Housing Programmes Department and the PRC, with authority to approve project funding applications and ensure integrated development in line with grant conditions.